- How a Reverse Mortgage Loan Works

 - The borrower may need to set aside additional funds from the loan proceeds for taxes and insurance

 1 You must still live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to Federal Housing Administration requirement.
-Failure to meet these requirements can trigger a loan default that may result in foreclosure.
+Failure to meet these requirements can trigger a loan default that results in foreclosure.